 This is part of the Bachelor of Business.

-You complete five core papers - refer to the Bachelor of Business overview.
+You complete four core papers - refer to the Bachelor of Business overview.

 Bachelor of Business